Mrs Loraine Haywood

 The creation narratives in Genesis 1-3 and the apocalyptic genre also feature prominently in the research particularly in American Cinema.
 Generally this fundamentalist approach to the Bible leads to a literal reading of the text leading to a fascination, enthusiasm and obsession with apocalypse as a sign of the second coming.
 However, although films like Oblivion (2013) try to assert a redemptive power through these archetypes found in Christian narratives "the Real" intrudes and disrupts any notion of a resolution.

-Loraine considers herself an Ecofeminist Theologian in as far as it aligns with sustainable living and reverence for the living planet and all life.
+Loraine aligns with Ecofeminist attitudes to Theology including sustainable living, reverence for the living planet and all life.
 Ecofeminist theology resists the destruction of the earth, patriarchy and the appropriation of women's' creative power as exemplified in Eve's birth from Adams' rib and baptism, as well as other myths such as the birth of Athena from the head of Zeus (Daly, 1978, 46).
 These are just general examples that form authority and discussion around the subjugation of women.

 Loraine explored these themes in her publication “Nostalgia for Eden: Joseph Kosinski's Oblivion, an Apocalyptic Genesis” in Seachanges Journal for Women Scholars in Religion and Theology.